The hole

 "I hate that everything is still covered in foxes," it grumbles.

-She shrugs.
-She was sort of hoping that finding the hole would have changed something, but that hasn't happened yet.
+I shrug.
+I was sort of hoping that finding the hole would have changed something, but that hasn't happened yet.

 The hole does not become more or less mysterious over time.
 It is unknowable.
-Its surface refusing to reflect anything, the sky, her face peering over it.
+Its surface refusing to reflect anything, the sky, my face peering over it.
 It is neither liquid or solid or shadow, neither translucent or reflective.

 "Yes, but it's not a good part," the brain mutters.
-"We had to try."

-She sits with that for a while.
+I sit with that for a while.

-There are things she should be doing
+There are things I should be doing

-This is where she is, poised, hovering.
+This is where I am, poised, hovering.

 Of course, the bad answers are possible.

-"Yes," says her brain.
+"Yes," says my brain.

 But there are other possibilities.